-Great for kids three and older (although we think this definitely skews even older than that), Melissa & Doug's wooden dollhouse is a multi-level wonder.
+This dollhouse, meant for older kids, features 19 individually hand-painted wood pieces of working furniture.
+Great for kids 3 and older (although we think this definitely skews even older than that), Melissa & Doug's wooden dollhouse is a multi-level wonder.
 It has three levels, five rooms, and comes with 19 pieces of furniture.
 Plus it has two movable staircases and five working exterior doors.

+This Melissa & Doug miniature dollhouse is a great travel toy.
 This portable wooden dollhouse has working doors, comes with 11 pieces of wooden furniture, and two play figures.
 It has sturdy carry handles for portability, and opens fully when kids are using it.
 It folds closed for easy storage.

-A stunningly simple yet totally beautiful dollhouse, this one from Hape has no gender-specific princess detailing, which we absolutely love.
+You can't get much better than this classic dollhouse, which encourages role-playing without relying on any gender tropes.
+A stunningly simple yet totally beautiful dollhouse, this one from Hape has zero gender-specific princess detailing, which we absolutely love.
 It's a three-story dollhouse with six rooms.
 Kids can easily move furniture and appliances around.

-Parents loved the gender-neutral decor and solid-wood construction.
+This wooden three-story house, suitable for age 3 and up, has seven rooms, a garage and two balconies.
+Parents loved the neutral decor and solid-wood construction.
 Fun extras include moveable magnetic LED lights and a working doorbell.
-It comes with seven sets of furniture (including a barbecue grill), a two-dimensional pool area and a family of four dolls, all of which are around four inches tall.
+It comes with seven sets of furniture (including a barbecue grill), a two-dimensional pool area and a family of four dolls, all of which are around 4 inches tall.

+If 'Cribs' filmed an episode dedicated to Barbie, this house would be front and center.
+The dollhouse is 3 feet tall by 4 feet wide, with a working elevator and a purple waterslide.
 If your offspring is into Barbie, just get him or her this dollhouse already.
 It's majestic and massive and unapologetically so.
 It has a home office, a carport, and a second-story pool with a slide that starts on the third floor.
 Yes, you can add water and you have an actual water slide.
 The kitchen makes cooking sounds and the toilet flushes.

 Every product on Fatherly is independently selected by our editors, writers, and experts.
 If you click a link on our site and buy something, we may earn an affiliate commission.